Zyox-zSys/InkBravo/readme.md

 The [well-developed](#buy-image) image-selling industry shows that specialization leads to higher growth.

-:bulb: Multiple specialized sites, inter-linked by a personal portfolio site.
+:bulb: Split into multiple specialized sites, inter-linked by a personal portfolio site.

 ## Reference